lowRISC/muntjac/doc/pipeline_dcache_intf.md

 Every request **must** receive a response, even if that response is only "the request completed without triggering an exception".

+All `valid` signals should remain high for at most one clock cycle per request/response.

 ## Pipeline to data cache

 | Signal | Type | Description |